James E. Short Center

 Financial Aid Policies

 In order to receive financial aid, a student must be in an eligible program.
 An eligible program is a course of study that leads to a certificate, associate, bachelor, or higher degree.
 Students receiving financial aid are required to maintain satisfactory academic progress.
-A full-time undergraduate student must satisfactorily complete a minimum of 12 credits and 15 weeks per semester.
-Complete information is available in the Financial Aid Office.
-Incomplete and/or Audit grades do not count toward academic progress.
+Students must maintain a cummulative grade point average (CGPA) of 2.0; must complete a minimum of 67% of their attempted credit hours with a passing grade.

 Students receiving financial aid must complete their degree programs within a reasonable period of time as established by the University.
-Students may receive financial assistance only as long as the cumulative number of attempted credits is less than 150 percent of the number required for the completion of the bachelor’s degree (185 credits for most programs).
-Students who want consideration for assistance beyond the 185 credits must submit a petition to the Financial Aid Office.
+Students may receive financial assistance only as long as the cumulative number of attempted credits is less than 150 percent of the number required for the completion of the bachelor’s degree (180 credits for most programs).
+Students who want consideration for assistance beyond the 180 credits must submit a petition to the Financial Aid Office.
 Pell grant recipients can only receive grants for a maximum of twelve semesters.
+View the full policy on the Financial Aid website.https://w.umwestern.edu/info/financial-aid/

 Changes in Satisfactory Progress Standards